 Phase Two: Production

 In this stage, we begin filming and creating things.
-We film live action elements like interviews and B-Roll footage, we also may shoot time lapses, aerial video and stills, and record audio.
+We film live action elements like interviews and B-Roll footage, we also may shoot time lapses, product shots, aerial video, photography, create animations, graphics, and record audio.

 Many times we are filming on location and there a few things to consider:

 • Our crews need full access to the locations we need to film.
-This might mean permits, location fees, or permission granted from property owners.
+This could mean film permits, location fees, or permission granted from property owners.

 • If we are filming people, we must have them sign release forms to legally allow us to include them in your film.
-We often film our B-Roll so people are not recognizable, especially at live events where it would be near impossible to obtain releases from everyone.
+When getting a release is a challenge, we often film our B-Roll so people are not recognizable, especially at live events where it would be near impossible to obtain releases from everyone.
 It’s better to have anyone who will appear on camera, including your interviewees, sign a release form.
 We have our own standard form if you need a copy.

 • Wear muted colors and stay away from fine patterns, loud colors like pink or green.
 However, shades of blue as well as gray tones and other colorless items play very nicely on camera.